NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

 and those changes will remain even after the instance is shelved and unshelved.

 The following sections instruct you to issue numerous Linux commands in your shell.
-If you are not familiar with Linux, you may want to want to refer to `An Introduction to Linux <https://cvw.cac.cornell.edu/Linux>`_ when working through these steps.
+If you are not familiar with Linux, you may want to refer to `An Introduction to Linux <https://cvw.cac.cornell.edu/Linux>`_ when working through these steps.
 The commands in each section can be copied using the button in the upper right corner and then pasted into your shell by right-clicking.